The Overlooked Dimension of Han Decline

 The Conquest of Minyue (138 BCE)

-One of the earliest and most revealing demonstrations of Han naval power came during the campaign against the Minyue kingdom in modern Fujian province.
-When Minyue forces attacked the kingdom of Donghai in 138 BCE, Emperor Wu ordered a combined amphibious operation that involved both naval and land forces.
-The Han fleet transported troops down the coast, blockaded Minyue harbors, and provided logistical support for the invasion.
-The campaign ended swiftly with Minyue submission, demonstrating that the Han court could project overwhelming force across coastal waters and that naval superiority translated directly into strategic dominance along the periphery of the empire.
+One of the earliest and most revealing demonstrations of Han naval power was the campaign against the Minyue kingdom in modern Fujian province.
+In 138 BCE, Minyue forces attacked the neighboring kingdom of Donghai, which appealed to Emperor Wu for assistance.
+The emperor responded by ordering a combined amphibious operation involving both naval and land forces.
+The Han fleet transported troops down the coast, blocked Minyue harbors to prevent reinforcement or escape, and provided continuous logistical support for the invasion force.
+The campaign ended swiftly with Minyue's submission, demonstrating that the Han court could project overwhelming force across coastal waters and that naval superiority translated directly into strategic dominance along the empire's periphery.
+The campaign also established a pattern that would be repeated in later operations: the use of naval forces to bypass difficult terrain, achieve strategic surprise, and deliver troops directly to the enemy's vulnerable coastal areas.

 The Conquest of Nanyue (111 BCE)

 The greatest achievement of Han naval power came in 111 BCE with the conquest of the Nanyue kingdom, which controlled modern Guangdong, Guangxi, and northern Vietnam.
+Nanyue was a wealthy and well-organized state that had successfully resisted Han influence for decades.
 Emperor Wu launched a multi-pronged campaign involving five separate army corps, two of which advanced by sea.
-The naval forces sailed along the coast from Fuzhou, landed troops behind Nanyue defensive positions, and ultimately captured the kingdom's capital at Panyu (modern Guangzhou).
-This campaign established direct Han control over the entire southern coastline and the Red River Delta, opening up new maritime trade routes and bringing the resources of tropical Southeast Asia into the imperial economy.
-The victory also demonstrated the logistical superiority of sea transport: moving troops and supplies by ship was far more efficient than marching them through the mountainous interior of southern China, and the Han high command clearly understood this advantage.
+The naval forces sailed along the coast from Fuzhou, landed troops behind Nanyue defensive positions, and ultimately captured the kingdom's capital at Panyu, the site of modern Guangzhou.
+This campaign established direct Han control over the entire southern coastline and the fertile Red River Delta, opening up new maritime trade routes and bringing the resources of tropical Southeast Asia into the imperial economy.

 The Fragile Basis of Naval Supremacy